twofold-rsc/twofold/sites/website/src/pages/docs/guides/mutations.md

 # Mutations

-Data can be created, updated, and destroyed using Server Actions.
+Data can be created, updated, and destroyed using [React Server Functions](https://react.dev/reference/rsc/server-functions).
 These are special functions that are called on the client, but executed on the server.

-This guide will show you how to mutate data using a made up `./database` module.
-You can substitute this with an ORM or database client of your choice.
+This guide demonstrates how to mutate data using a mock `./database` module, which you can replace with an ORM or database client of your choice.

-## Server actions
+## Server functions

-Server actions are functions marked with the `"use server"` directive.
-This directive tells Twofold that the function is going to mutate data that lives on the server.
+Server functions use the `"use server"` directive, which ensures that the code in these functions executes on the server.

+### Example: Creating a post

-Let's create a server action that inserts a new post into the database:
+Let's create a server function that inserts a new post into the database:

 ```tsx
 // src/pages/posts.page.tsx